Sautéed healthy greens dressed with sesame pesto over crispy pan fried noodles.

 - Serve with remaining diluted pesto broth (not the paste) to pour over center of salad just before eating.
 This will slightly soften the crisp noodles.

 Seems like quite a bit of steps but each averages 1 to 3 minutes as you keep busy while waiting for something else to complete.
 Everything cooks really fast.
-With more servings, you will boil more packages of noodles at once and sauté more vegetables; depending on the size of your pan, you may need to do this in batches.
+With more servings, boil more packages of noodles at once and sauté more vegetables; depending on the size of your pan, you may need to do this in batches.

 Since it is a salad, it is fine to eat at room temperature even though the veggies are sautéed.
 The broth is warm.
 Aesthetically, the dish looks better with a few strips of protein; a full serving of six strips actually what I ate.▿